DIY local SEO for Norfolk businesses

 3. Business categories

 How many categories have your added on your listing?
 Did you know you could have multiple?
 Adding more relevant categories to your listing can be really effective.
-Our primary category is ‘marketing agency’ but we have additional categories in ‘internet marketing service’, ‘web designer’, ‘graphic designer’ and so on.
+Our primary category is ‘web designer’ but we have additional categories in ‘internet marketing service’, ‘marketing agency’, ‘graphic designer’ and so on.

 This helps mop up the other searches potential customers may be making that your listing wouldn’t already fit into.

 As mentioned above, reviews are great for getting people to trust your business as well as helping your listing rank well.

 Moz attributes ‘review signals’ as a 15.44% ranking factor in your local SEO.
 This means that reviews make up 15.44% of the factors that influence your local SEO rank.

 So, encourage people to review your business on your listing, it helps build trust with potential customers and influences your rank.